Thitiyaproud/Thitiyaproud/README.md

 I'm a student.
 --------------

-I'm currently pursuing a degree in Computer Engineering at Naresuan University, I have experience in programming languages, including JavaScript, TypeScript, Python and C.
+I recently graduated with a degree in Computer Engineering from Naresuan University.
+I have experience in programming languages, including JavaScript, TypeScript, Python, and C.

 *   🌍  I'm based in Phitsanulok.
 *   ✉️  You can contact me at [thitiyaproud@gmail.com](mailto:thitiyaproud@gmail.com)